bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1106_generics.md

 }
 ```

 You may pass any type of value.
-Swift sets the type of `value` as the type of the input.
+Swift sets the type of `value` identical to what the user enters.

 ```swift
 genericFunction(value: "Bob")  // value is String